isomerpages/nlb-curiocity/_jurong/Early History of Jurong.md

 Malay villages

-Besides the Orang Laut, the local Malays had also been living in v

-The Malays and the Orang Laut shared a symbiotic relationship
+Besides the Orang Laut, the local Malays had also been living along the Jurong River and in coastal areas of Jurong.
+Despite having a culture that was distinct from the Orang Laut, both the Malays and the Orang Laut shared a symbiotic relationship, often  serving as the naval forces of a number of Malay Kingdoms.
+Apart from that, both communities lived off the land and sea around them by carrying out subsistence fishing, gathering plants and fruits from the forest for medicine and food, and utilised freshwater streams.

 Chu Kang kampongs